4min4yed/SOC-Projects/Phishing_Detection_and_Response_Simulation.md

 ---

 ## Conclusion
-This SOC operations simulation was highly realistic and gave me a factual glimpse of how SOC teams deal with everyday alerts — especially how to handle phishing attacks in a professional real-world environment.
+This SOC operations simulation was highly realistic and gave me a factual glimpse of how SOC teams deal with everyday alerts, especially how to handle phishing attacks in a professional real-world environment.